FindMySchool LogoFindMySchool

 The Billericay School is a heavyweight in the Essex education landscape.
 It delivers the "big school" experience—vast facilities, broad curriculum, and buzzing social environment—without losing sight of the individual.
 Consistently strong results, particularly at A-level, combined with a genuine commitment to vocational pathways, make it a pragmatic and ambitious choice.
 Best suited to families living close to the school who want a dynamic, well-resourced education where academic success and character development go hand in hand.
 The main challenge is securing a place.

 Yes.
 The school was rated Good by Ofsted in April 2024.
 Inspectors praised the calm atmosphere, the high expectations of leaders, and the happiness of the pupils.
-Academically, the school performs well, with GCSE and A-level results consistently above England averages.
+Academically, the current fact pack shows GCSE Attainment 8 at 50.0, Progress 8 at +0.02, and A-level A*-B grades at 60%.

 Yes.
 The Sixth Form is large and successful, with over 300 students.
-It offers a wide range of A-level and vocational courses.
-In 2024, over 50% of A-level grades were A*-B.
+It includes A-level and vocational courses.
+In the 2025 dataset, 60% of A-level grades were A*-B across 331 exam entries.

 The school does not have a fixed catchment map.
 Places are allocated by distance from the school gate.
 Because of the high demand, the effective catchment radius can be quite small.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.